Safari in Etosha – How to Spot the 'Big Five'

 5. The African Buffalo

-Best Time for Safari in Etosha
+Best Time for a Safari in Etosha

 Practical Tips for a Successful Safari

-Don’t get out of the vehicle – even when it seems safe.
+Stay in Your Vehicle – even when it seems safe.

-Respect nature – no shouting, no unnecessary noise, no feeding the animals.
+Respect Nature – no shouting, no unnecessary noise, no feeding the animals.

 Author: Martin Bonov